zeoless/intelligent-reply-bot/README.md

   * **retrieval-based** bot selects the best response from a predefined list.
   * **generative-based** bot generates a unique response using deep learning algorithms.

-To understand the tradeoffs of different types of bots better, r
+To understand the tradeoffs of different types of bots better, rule-based, retrieval-based, and machi